MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Set-AzureDeployment.md

 ```

 ### -ServiceName
-Specifies the name of the azure_2 service of the deployment.
+Specifies the name of the Azure service of the deployment.

 ```yaml
 Type: String